Why you’re here

 - Due to the above, I like to think I know my shit.

-I’ve also been fortunate to enjoy a moderately successful professional career in digital advertising and marketing, working at such companies as AdRelevance, WhitePages.com, Razorfish, Expedia, and Mixpo.
+I’ve also been fortunate enough to enjoy a successful professional career in digital advertising and marketing, working at such companies as AdRelevance, WhitePages.com, Razorfish, Expedia, and Mixpo.

 I was born in Haiti, spent 20+ years in the Seattle area, and now I live in Costa Rica’s southern zone with my family.
 Along the way, I managed to survive in Indonesia for five years as an English teacher.
 Ask me about any of that, if you’re interested!